 - Waterproof boots with non-slip soles should be worn along with two layers of socks to keep moisture away from the skin.

-By following these tips to optimise your crew’s safety, you can enjoy a productive winter while keeping your team safe.
+Follow these tips to optimise your crew’s safety so you can enjoy a productive winter while keeping your team safe.